basho/basho_docs/source/languages/en/riak/intro-v20.md

   strongly consistent system differs from an [[eventually consistent|Eventual Consistency]] system, as well as details about how strong consistency is implemented in Riak
+* [[Managing Strong Consistency]] is a guide to strong consistency for Riak operators

 #### Video